DR NERALIE CAIN

 As well as working with clients individually, Alyssa also has experience in delivering group therapy programs for clients who experience moderate to severe difficulties in regulating their emotions, focusing on improving emotional coping and building resilience.

-Alyssa is currently consulting on Fridays at Malvern.
+Alyssa is currently consulting on Friday at Malvern.

 Alyssa is not currently taking on new clients.